Are slasher films misogynistic?

 Still, numbers aren’t everything.
 The main point made in MWC is that terror is ‘gendered feminine’ and that can’t really be denied.
 Think back to almost every piece of slasher movie artwork commissioned, be in a quad poster, VHS cover, or DVD redesign, the recurrent theme is of a babe in peril, sometimes partially dressed, often screaming as a shadow/blade/pair of straddled legs threaten her.

 This is evidenced in the mention of slasher films in other entertainment: In an episode of Will & Grace, a male character proclaims he feels “like a sorority girl in a bad slasher film”; in Sister Sister, girls at a slumber party watch a movie and narrate: “Freddy’s going after the girl.”
-Even in Scream 2 Jade Pinkett’s (super annoying) character states that Stab will be about “dumbass white girls getting cut the fuck up.”
+A character in Dawson’s Creek refers to slasher films as being nothing but “masked men slashing up girls.”
 The popular myth of the genre appears to be that the slasher film is almost entirely about the torture of teenage girls.

 The films lean heavily on the prolonged torment of their female characters – from the ‘quick scream and chop’ murders, the long chases down dark halls or alleys, to the final girl’s initial reluctance to fight back.
 To pin it down – how often do we see male characters tormented in the same way?